arvenjadeaguilar/cellagri-cms/src/pages/blog/2018-08-30-the-scientists-making-the-future-of-food.md

 > _"I loved both animals equally and wanted to find a way to keep snakes from starving without having to kill any mice."
 Photo taken from Good Food Institute_

-Marie Gibbons is New Harvest Research Fellow and Good Food Institute Research Fellow who recently completed her Masters at the Dr. Paul Mozdziak Lab at North Carolina State University.
+Marie Gibbons is New Harvest Research Fellow and Good Food Institute Research Fellow who recently completed her Masters at North Carolina State University.

 **1) How did you first learn about cellular agriculture and how did you get involved?**